🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Pumpkin Trio: One standout heirloom pumpkin in a dusty blue-gray, flanked by two white minis.

 Note: Keep centerpieces low so guests can actually see each other.
-IMO, no one wants to navigate a conversation around a fern wall.
+Honestly, no one wants to navigate a conversation around a fern wall.

 6. Candlelight That Warms Up the Cool Tones